grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/instrument-a-backend-plugin.md

 }
 ```

-### Best practices/recommendations
+### Best practices

-- Start the log message with a capital letter, e.g. `logger.Info("Hello world")` instead of `logger.Info("hello world")`.
+- Start the log message with a capital letter; for example, `logger.Info("Hello world")` instead of `logger.Info("hello world")`.
-- The log message should be an identifier for the log entry, try to avoid parameterization, e.g. `logger.Debug(fmt.Sprintf(“Something happened, got argument %d”, “arg”)), in favor of key-value pairs for additional data, e.g. `logger.Info(“Something happened”, “argument”, “arg”).
+- The log message should be an identifier for the log entry, try to avoid parameterization; for example,  `logger.Debug(fmt.Sprintf(“Something happened, got argument %d”, “arg”))`, in favor of key-value pairs for additional data; for example, `logger.Info(“Something happened”, “argument”, “arg”)`.
-- Prefer using camelCase style when naming log keys, e.g. remoteAddr or userID, to be consistent with Go identifiers.
+- Prefer using camelCase style when naming log keys; for example, `remoteAddr` or `userID`, to be consistent with Go identifiers.
-- Use the key `error` when logging Go errors, e.g. `logger.Error("Something failed", "error", errors.New("An error occurred")`.
+- Use the key `error` when logging Go errors; for example, `logger.Error("Something failed", "error", errors.New("An error occurred")`.
 - Use a contextual logger whenever you have access to a `context.Context`.
 - Do not log sensitive information, such as data source credentials or IP addresses, or other personally identifiable information.

 #### Validate and sanitize input coming from user input

-If log messages or key/value pairs originate from user input they should be validated and sanitized.
-Be careful to not expose any sensitive information in log messages e.g. secrets, credentials etc. It's especially easy to do by mistake when including a Go struct as value.
+If log messages or key-value pairs originate from user input they should be validated and sanitized.
+Be careful to not expose any sensitive information in log messages (secrets, credentials, and so on).
+It's especially easy to do by mistake when including a Go struct as a value.

 #### When to use which log level?

 - **Debug:** Informational messages of high frequency and/or less-important messages during normal operations.
 - **Info:** Informational messages of low frequency and/or important messages.
-- **Warning:** Should in normal cases not be used/needed.
-If used should be actionable.
+- **Warning:** Should in normal cases not be needed.
+If used, it should be actionable.
 - **Error:** Error messages indicating some operation failed (with an error) and the program didn't have a way to handle the error.

 :::note

-Incoming requests of high frequency are normally more common for the QueryData endpoint since for example the nature of a dashboard generates a request per panel and/or query.
+Incoming requests of high frequency are normally more common for the `QueryData` endpoint, since--for example--the nature of a dashboard generates a request per panel or query.

 :::

 ### Inspect logs locally

-Logs from a backend plugin will be consumed by the connected Grafana instance and included in the Grafana server log.
+Logs from a backend plugin are consumed by the connected Grafana instance and included in the Grafana server log.

-Each log message for a backend plugin will include a name, `logger=plugin.<plugin id>`, e.g.
+Each log message for a backend plugin will include a name, `logger=plugin.<plugin id>`.
+Example:

 ```shell
 DEBUG[11-14|15:26:26] Debug msg     logger=plugin.grafana-helloworld-app someID=1